Judapriest/drupal-multi-site/README_ECEDI.md

 Follows the drupal8-sk branch of the repository.

-To update this submodule: `git submodule update --remote gulp`
+To update this submodule: `git submodule update --remote --merge gulp`

 ## Theme